 Well, I mean, you know, there was a motion made.

-And uh I I don't know, but I think the chances are he would go back to the same judge, which is a very dangerous situation.
+There's a big political split in this circuit, and I don't know, but I think the chances are he would go back to the same judge, which is a very dangerous situation.

-Do you have to appeal it or could you just live with the commutation?
+Do you have to appeal it, or could you just live with the commutation?

-He could live with the commutation, but the injustice is so grave he wants to do that.
+He could live with the commutation, but the injustice is so grave, he wants to do that.

-But does he risk if he if you if you take this back to court on appeal, do you risk then his life in prison at some point?
+I wish in some sense, you know, but does he risk if he, if you, if you take this back to court on appeal, do you risk then his life in prison at some point?

 There is that risk.